40 Best Things to Do in St. Louis, MO

 Participate in a Food Trip with EAT Saint Louis Food Tours

-The delectable food and drink sampling is mixed with the walking excursions conducted by local guides.
+The delectable food and drink sampling was mixed with walking excursions led by local guides.

-EAT Saint Louis Food Tours are developed to provide residents and tourists with an unmatched opportunity to explore artisan producers and restaurant owners.
+EAT Saint Louis Food Tours are designed to provide residents and tourists with an unmatched opportunity to explore artisan producers and restaurant owners.

 Calm Your Soul at the Cathedral Basilica of St. Louis